silverhammermba/cookbook/unclassified chocolate chip cookies.md

 The refrigeration time is absolutely crucial.
 They'd probably be good without it, but they won't be great like they will if you follow the recipe as written.

-Adapted from the Chocolate Chip Cookies recipe adapted from [Jacques Torres][1].
+Adapted from the [Chocolate Chip Cookies recipe][1] adapted from Jacques Torres.

 [1]: http://www.nytimes.com/2008/07/09/dining/091crex.html